Can You Paint Vinyl Windows?

 Tips for Successful Painting

 If we haven’t convinced you not to do it, you can minimize your risk with some simple steps.
-You must use primer for the paint to adhere.
+First things first, you absolutely must use primer for the paint to adhere.
+There are products out there that claim priming isn’t necessary, but we’d still recommend it.

 Make sure it’s a suitable primer for use on vinyl.
 We recommend an alkyd-based primer.
 A good bonding primer can also help you achieve the adhesion necessary to paint vinyl windows.
 You can also get a good spray can version of bonding primer.